dynamsoft-docs/barcode-reader-docs-mobile/programming/objectivec-swift/user-guide/user-guide.md

    }
    ```

-### Configure the viewDidLoad, viewWillAppear, viewWillDisappear
+### Configure viewDidLoad, viewWillAppear, viewWillDisappear

+Now that all of the main functions are defined and configured, let's finish things off on the code side of things by completing the `viewDidLoad`, `viewWillAppear`, and `viewWillDisappear` functions.

 <div class="sample-code-prefix"></div>
 >- Objective-C